-It’s not just first-time novelists that struggle with getting their story from the imagination to the page.
+It’s not just first-time novelists or screenwriters that struggle with getting their story from the imagination to the page.
 Every writer struggles with this.

 When we understand that our protagonist’s goal is not difficult, but rather, it is impossible to achieve, we begin to shed our idea of the goal for the truth of the goal.